User0856/citylist/README.md

 ## To run the application

 Simplest way to run the application is by using Docker.
+Docker must be installed, launched and terminal must have privileges to run docker commands.

 in teminal, run commands: